Mizuho International hires De Jong for London push

-LONDON Japan's Mizuho (8411.T) has hired Michiel de Jong, an investment banking veteran of Dutch group ABN AMRO, to run its London-based advisory and securities business as it tries to make inroads into the international market.
+LONDON, Sept 17 Japan's Mizuho has hired Michiel de Jong, an investment banking veteran of Dutch group ABN AMRO, to run its London-based advisory and securities business as it tries to make inroads into the international market.

 De Jong, who started as president and chief executive officer of Mizuho International on Monday, replaces Paul Hearn, a former BNP Paribas debt specialist brought in two and a half years ago to bolster the European business.